orlandocaraballo/sei/outlines/09-problem-solving-algorithms-js/09-problem-solving-algorithms-js.md

 3. Identify the tools you have at your disposal
     - _What functions can I use?_
 4. Identify if your blocks
-    - _Should I look to strengthen my knowledge of closures?_
+    - _Should I look to strengthen my knowledge of functions?_
     - _Am I missing some information?_
 5. Formulate your strategy
     - _How am I going to approach this?_